christroutner/koa-ipfs-blog/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/christroutner/koa-ipfs-blog.svg)](https://greenkeeper.io/)

-A lightweight web server that serves a blog published to IPFS.
+A light-weight web server that serves any website published to IPFS.
+It monitors a BCH address and automatically updates when new content is announced by that address.

 - [Here is a non-technical video](https://www.youtube.com/watch?v=RlNVyatwd5M) overview of how governments censor content on the internet, and how decentralized publishing